Our Clinical Principles

 We welcome feedback and take concerns seriously.

-If a patient is unhappy with any aspect of their care, we encourage them to let us know so we can listen, respond and continue to improve.
+If you're unhappy with any aspect of your care, we encourage you to let us know so we can listen, respond and continue to improve.